microsoft/datashaper/docs/verbs/unfold.md

+# unfold

-**unfold** reverses a [fold](./fold.md) operation.
+Reverses a [fold](./fold.md) operation.
 This is similar to a [pivot](./pivot.md), but pivot performs an aggregate when inverting the operation, rather than restoring the original rows.

-Example
+## Example

 | key  | value |
 | ---- | ----- |